IBM/cloud-enterprise-examples/iac/07-compute/README.md

    sed "s|{ PUBLIC_KEY }|$PUBLIC_KEY|" workspace.tmpl.json > workspace.json
    ```

 5. Change the values of the variables `project_name` and `environment`, currently `iac-network-test-OWNER` and `dev` respectively.
 It's recommended to replace `OWNER` by your username or user Id to avoid name collisions.
 It will fail if the word `OWNER` (uppercase) is used.
+Don't assign a project name with more than 24 characters.

 ## How to use with Terraform